business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Dangerous business and marketing practices that attract the Schemer

 Businesses often make promises without adding conditions.
 A Schemer typically targets these areas first.
-If you’re offering a money-back guarantee, Schemers want to see that your guarantee gives them the right to demand a refund indefinitely and keep your product.
-It’s ideal when there are no conditions they have to meet.
+If you offer a money-back guarantee, Schemers want to see if your guarantee gives them the right to demand a refund indefinitely and keep your product.
+It’s ideal when there are no conditions to meet.
 It’s a bonus if you give them cash or incentives.

-Ask yourself a couple questions to avoid attracting Schemers:
+Ask yourself a couple of questions to avoid attracting Schemers:

 1. Does your product or service come with a guarantee?